oscarsiles/numbas-lti-provider-docker/README.md

 Run the following command:

 ```
-docker-compose up --scale daphne=4 --scale workers=4 --scale huey=2
+docker-compose up --scale daphne=4 --scale huey=2
 ```

-You can customise the number of numbas-lti workers, daphne processes and huey process by changing the numbers in the `--scale` arguments.
+You can customise the number of each of the kinds of process by changing the numbers in the `--scale` arguments.
+The `daphne` process handles web requests; you will need more if you have lots of simultaneous connections.
+The `huey` process runs asynchronous tasks; you will need more if you find that tasks such as reporting scores or generating report files take a very long time.

 ### Stopping